Locating Climate/Weather Data and Information

 - Wind: The National Centers for Environmental Information (NCEI) has wind data for some stations.
 In addition, they have a searchable severe weather event database which includes winds.
 The NRCS has wind roses available for select cities throughout the U.S. that show typical wind directions and speed by month.
 Additional sources might be a local NWS office, local airports and local newspapers.

 - Crop Information:.
 Check the weekly weather and crop bulletin (includes last/first freeze dates).

 Short-term weather forecasts are available through the National Weather Service.
-Long-term climate forecasts are also available including forecasts of temperature, precipitation and other variables for time periods of one or more months in the future.
+Long-term climate forecasts are also available (from NOAA's CPC) including forecasts of temperature, precipitation and other variables for time periods of one or more months in the future.
 A list of El Niño forecasts is available from the PMEL El Niño theme page.
 PSD has some experimental forecasts we make available related to our research.

-A list of sites with educational tools and information for a wide range of levels is available.
+PSD has a list of sites with educational tools and information.
+A wide range of levels is available.

 Non-web sources include local universities, libraries, airports, newspapers, TV and radio stations.
 Books, almanacs and magazines can be particularly useful.
 Some specific books include: